 - The Alliance: The Allies.

 - Alternate History: Notable because virtually every campaign career's its' own self-contained history, with things diverging from the start with and without the player's intervention.
-This can get *very* drastic, particularly if you're good enough.
+This can get quite drastic, particularly if you're good enough.
 You can't change the course of the ground war, though.

 - Anti-Air: Pretty primitive by modern standards, given that proximity-fused shells did not yet exist.
 Still, not something to be underestimated in large groups such as those found around observation balloons.

 - Attack Pattern Alpha: When planning missions, you can choose which formation your planes will fly in to and from the objective.

 - Been There, Shaped History: If you live long enough and are accomplished enough, you can top the records of many historical aces, or even rewrite history by shooting them down yourself.

 - Chasing Your Tail: Combat mostly consists of maneuvering your plane behind the enemy's so that you can fire with minimum deflection.

 - Chronic Backstabbing Disorder: The player is prone to getting tricked when accepting one-on-one dogfight challenges - at least Lothar von Richthofen always arrives with two wingmen.

 - Cool Plane: Includes several, such as the Fokker E. III (the first true fighter plane), the Fokker Dr. I (the Red Baron's own iconic craft), the Fokker D. VII, the SPAD 13, and the S.E.5a (the three aircraft that crop up most often in debates over "the best fighter of the war"), and the Sopwith Camel (Snoopy's alter ego's plane from Peanuts).